razvanmarinescu/brain-coloring/README.md

 4. If running on MacOS, blender might not be added to your path.
 In this case, run (change the path/to/blender to your installation location):

-    ``` sudo /Applications/Blender/blender.app/Contents/MacOS/blender --background --python blendCreateSnapshot.py ```
+    ``` /Applications/Blender/blender.app/Contents/MacOS/blender --background --python blendCreateSnapshot.py ```

-5. If python libraries are missing, install them using:

-    ``` pip3 install scipy ```
+5. Install packages in the *python environment bundled with blender*.
+Luckily, from blender 2.8 pip is already included in blender's python.
+We then just do:

-    ``` pip3 install numpy ```
+    ``` /Applications/Blender.app/Contents/Resources/2.83/python/bin/python3.7m -m pip install -U pandas numpy scipy```

-    If the same error is obtained even after installing, it's probably because the packages are installed in the default system-wide python instead of the local python.
-See this answer for how to fix this:
+    Also see this answer for more information:

     https://blender.stackexchange.com/questions/5287/using-3rd-party-python-modules